 Aggregate functions are not available in attribute formulas.

 If the formula returns null or an empty string, the conditional formatting will not be applied.
-If the formula returns a value that is not convertible to a hexadecimal color code, an error message will be displayed in the cell.
+If the formula returns a value that is not convertible to a hexadecimal colour code, an error message will be displayed in the cell.

 Examples